 Because of this high efficiency, frequent washings are needed to dispose of the increased amount of collected dirt.
-Type PC PRECIPITRON units are designed to easily flush off the collected dirt with a system of moving water spray nozzles which are controlled from outside the cabinet.
+Model PF PRECIPITRON units are designed to flush off the collected dirt easily with a system of moving water spray nozzles which are controlled from outside the cabinet.